⚙️ Configuration Guide

 📌 Basic Settings

-• error-message: Message shown to players who try to use commands or chat before accepting the rules.
+gui-title: Title that appears at the top of the GUI shown to players.error-message: Message shown to players who try to use commands or chat before accepting the rules.accepted-message: Message shown after a player accepts the rules.

 🟩 Accept Button

-• accept-button.item: The Minecraft item/block used for the accept button (e.g. EMERALD_BLOCK).
+accept-button.name: Custom label for the accept button in the GUI.accept-button.item: The Minecraft item/block used for the accept button (e.g. EMERALD_BLOCK).

 📜 Rules List